agnieszka-web/MechaCar_Statistical_Analysis/README.md

 ![](images/delivarable1.PNG)

 ## Summary Statistics on Suspension Coils
-* The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
+* As seen in the lot summary below, Lot 1 and Lot 2 have the same Median and variance is closer to zero so they are within design spesifications.
+Lot 3 has higher variance so it does not meet the design specifications.

 ![](images/delivarable2totalsummary.PNG)
 ![](images/delivarable2lotsummary.PNG)